noteflakes/lydown/README.md

     4c[8de]4fd(4c[8de]2f)
     > Ly-down is the bomb__

+Or between notes using quotes:

+    4c[8de]4fd(4c[8de]2f) >"Ly-down is the bomb__"

-Text alignment follows the duration, beaming and slurring of the music, just like in lilypond.
+Text alignment follows the duration, beaming and slurring of the music, [just like in lilypond](http://www.lilypond.org/doc/v2.18/Documentation/notation/common-notation-for-vocal-music#automatic-syllable-durations).
 Sillables are expected to be separated by a dash.
 Melismas, i.e. a single sillable streched over multiple notes, is signified by one or more underscores.

+Multiple stanzas for the same music can be specified by including the stanza number in parens:

+    4cege1c
+    > Ly-down is the bomb.
+    >(2) Li-ly-pond is too.

 ### Stream switching